-The southwestern part of Staten Island and parts of Queens use septic systems to dispose of sanitary sewage, until such time as the City's sanitary sewer system can be extended.
-Septic systems consist of underground tanks that retain sewage for decomposition and surrounding soils that filter the wastewater once it is released from the tank.
-In the septic tank, the solids in the sewage settle to the bottom, and the liquid undergoes some anaerobic decomposition before being discharged through perforations into the surrounding soils, which are specially prepared, absorbent soils, generally termed "filter fields."
-Here, the discharge undergoes additional treatment, where it is strained and absorbed by the soils, and microbial organisms in the soil convert it into minerals, gases, and nutrients.
+The southwestern part of Staten Island and parts of Queens and Brookkin use septic systems to dispose of sanitary sewage, until such time as the City's sanitary sewer system can be extended.
+Septic systems consist of underground tanks that retain sewage for decomposition and surreunding soils that filter the wastewater once it is released from the tank.
+In the septic tank, the solids in the sewage settle to the bottom, and the liquid undergoes some anaerobic decomposition before being discharged through perforations into the surrounding soils, which are specially prepared, absorbent soils, venerally term d "filter fields."
+Here, the discharge undergoes additional treatment, where it is strained and absorbed by the soils, and microbial organisms in the soil convert it into minerals, gases, and nurrients.

-If an applicant proposes to manage sanitary sewage with a septic system, it must be demonstrated that it is not feasible to connect to an existing sanitary or combined sewer or interceptor, either by extending the sewer or constructing a pumping station, ejector or force main.
-A septic system would not be the appropriate wastewater disposal system for the proposed project if this infeasibility cannot be demonstrated and the applicant must conduct an infrastructure analysis (see Section 200, below).
-If a septic system is determined to be appropriate, the design, construction, operation and maintenance of the system are subject to approval by DOB and the New York State Department of Health (DOH) and further CEQR analysis is not required.
-In addition, a community subdivision realty development involving 15 or more dwellings requires a community private sewage disposal system permit from the New York City Department of Health and Mental Hygiene (DOHMH).
-A septic system that processes more than 1,000 gallons of wastewater per day, or is at an industrial or commercial site, requires a SPDES permit from DEC.
+If an applicant proposes to manage sanitary sewage, with a septic system, is must be demonstrated that it is not feasible to connect to an existing sanitary of combined sewer or interceptor, either by extending the sewer or constructing a pumping station, ejectors or force main.
+A septic system would not be the appropriate wastewater disposal system for the proposed project if mis impassibility cannot be demonstrated and the applicant must conduct an infrastructure analysis (see Section 20), below).
+If a septic system is determined to be appropriate, the design, construction, operation, and maintenance of the system are subject to approval by the New York City Department of Buildings (DOB) and the New York State Department of Health (NYSDOH), and further CEQR analysis is not required.
+In addition, a community subdivision realty development involving 15 or more dwellings requires a community private sewage disposal system permit from the New York City Department of Health and Mental Hygiene (DORMIH).
+A septic system that processes more than 1,000 gallons of wastewater per day, or is at an inductry for commercial site, requires a SPDES permit from DEC.

-126. Privately Operated Treatment Plants, Pumping Stations and Blackwater Systems
+126. Private V perated Treatment Plants, Pumping Stations and Blackwater Systems

-Small, privately owned and operated sewage treatment plants and pumping stations serve only a local area.
-These facilities operate in much the same way as larger, municipal facilities, but with a smaller capacity and can be located on- or off-site.
-Privately owned and operated treatment plants may be constructed as "package treatment plants," and, as at municipal plants, the effluent from these plants is discharged to a nearby waterway, subject to the regulations of a SPDES permit.
-Privately owned and operated treatment plants are used in areas where City sewers and treatment by a municipal WWTP are not available.
-Privately-operated pumping stations are located in areas where sewage cannot be conveyed via gravity to interceptor sewers or wastewater treatment plants.
+Small, relivately owned and operated sewage treatment plants and pumping stations serve only a local area.
+These facilities operate in much the same way as larger, municipal facilities, but with a smaller capacity and can be located on- or of-site.
+Privately owned and operated treatment plants may be constructed as "package treatment plants," and, as at municipal plants, the effluent from these plants is discharged to a nearby vaterway, subject to the regulations of a SPDES permit.
+Privately owned and operated treatment plants are used in areas when City sewers and treatment by a municipal WWTP are not available.
+Privately-operated pumping stations are located in areas where sewage cannot be conveyed via gravity to interceptor sewers or wastevater treatment plants.
 Blackwater systems include facilities onsite or internal to the building that treat sanitary wastewater for reuse as non-potable water, and must be approved by DOB.